SfC Home > Physical Science > Physics >

 The following examples illustrate applications of the equations.

-For a given distance
+For a given displacement

 Find the velocity of a rock that is thrown down at 2 m/s after it has traveled 2 meters.